williamnagels/advanced-cpp/README.md

 - Coroutine lifetimes and pitfalls
 - Integration with ranges and event loops

-## 3. Modules and Build Optimization
+## 3. Modules

 **Why?**
-Modules introduce a modern, scalable way to organize and **?TODO: william something here** in large C++ projects.
+Modules introduce a modern way to organize code in large C++ projects.
 You will find out how modules, ranges, and concepts are designed to work together and see the bigger modern c++ picture.

 **What?**